lparks87/Group-Project-Base/README.md

 ### How to use Markdown
 ***
-Markdown is a text notation system used in Discord, Whatsapp and similar to structure pages without writing HTML at all.
-You'll be using it for your documentation.
+Markdown was the text notation system to format and structure this documentation.
 * [Markdown guide](https://www.markdownguide.org/cheat-sheet/)

 ### The data used for this application: